Connecticut Payroll Services

 - Connecticut Links

-Employees covered by Connecticut's minimum wage law must be paid at least $10.10 an hour, bartenders $7.82 per hour and wait staff $5.78 per hour.
+Employees covered by Connecticut's minimum wage law must be paid at least $10.10 an hour, and $9.75 for tipped employees.

 All employees are covered except those specifically exempt by statute; among those exempt are individuals employed in executive, administrative, or professional capacities and outside salespeople as defined in the federal Fair Labor Standards Act.